syncfusion-content/blazor-docs/blazor/stepper/steptype.md

 ## Indicator

-Steps are displayed with only indicators.
+In [Indicator](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperType.html#Syncfusion_Blazor_Navigations_StepperType_Indicator) display mode, the Stepper will display only the icons irrespective of the `stepModel` options such as text and label.

-The example below showcases the various types of steps available in the stepper.
+The below example, showcases the various `StepType` available in the Stepper.

 ```cshtml